saciestudio/video_showcase/chapter1.md

 ---
 title       : Datacamp Videos
-description : This page contains video which are not related to courses attachments : slides_link :
+description : This page contains videos which are not related to any course attachments : slides_link :